 Bujinkan GuidelinesGuidelines For Participation In The Bujinkan By Masaaki Hatsumi – Soke

-- The Bujinkan shall be open to only those who agree with and uphold the guidelines of the Bujinkan Dojo.
+The IBDA/Bujinkan shall be open to only those who agree with and uphold the guidelines of the Bujinkan Dojo.
 Those not doing so shall not be allowed to join.
 Specifically: Only those who have read and agreed with these guidelines shall be allowed to participate.

-- Individuals with criminal records shall be turned away.
-Trouble makers, those who commit crimes, and those living in Japan who break domestic laws shall be turned away.
+Individuals with criminal records shall be turned away.
+Trouble makers, those who commit crimes, and those who break domestic laws shall be turned away.

-- Regarding accidents occurring during training (both inside and outside the dojo), one should not cause trouble to the Bujinkan.
+Regarding accidents occurring during training (both inside and outside the dojo), one should not cause trouble to the IBDA/Bujinkan.
 This is an extremely important point.
-Those unwilling to take personal responsibility for accidents occurring during Bujinkan training shall not be admitted.
-Reiterating for clarity, the Bujinkan shall not take responsibility for any accidents happening in the course of training, regardless of the location.
+Those unwilling to take personal responsibility for accidents occurring during IBDA/Bujinkan training shall not be admitted.
+Reiterating for clarity, the IBDA/Bujinkan shall not take responsibility for any accidents happening in the course of training, regardless of the location.

-- All those joining the Bujinkan must get an annual membership card.
-This card not only preserves the honor of the Bujinkan members, it indicates you are part of a larger whole–one whose members come together with warrior hearts to better themselves through training and friendship.
+All those joining the IBDA training and especially rank testing must get an annual IBDA Membership (includes card).
+We are a community building warriors with heart to better themselves through training and friendship.
 It evinces the glory of warrior virtue, and embodies both loyalty and brotherly love.

-- The tradition of the Bujinkan recognizes nature and the universality of all human life, and is aware of that which flows naturally between the two parts:
+The tradition of the IBDA/ Bujinkan recognizes nature and the universality of all human life, and is aware of that which flows naturally between the two parts:

 A:”The secret principle of Taijutsu is to know the foundations of peace.